-Top 8 Most Unusual Things We’ve Ever Shipped
+Top 8 Strangest Things FedEx Has Ever Shipped

-From entire museum exhibitions to endangered animals, here’s a look at some of the strangest shipments we’ve logged to date.
+From entire museum exhibitions to endangered animals, here’s a look at some of the strangest shipments.

 1. Endangered turtle eggs, Gulf of Mexico to Florida

-With hatching season imminent, we worked with scientists to quickly create a safe and secure transportation solution.
-To ensure the gentlest care and protection of the turtle nests and eggs, they travelled exclusively in FedEx Custom Critical air-ride, temperature-controlled vehicles.
-A beautiful species that we were only too happy to help.
+With hatching season just around the corner, FedEx worked with scientists to quickly create a safe and secure transportation solution.
+To ensure the gentlest care and protection, the turtle nests and eggs traveled exclusively in FedEx Custom Critical air-ride, temperature-controlled vehicles.
+FedEx was more than happy to play a role in protecting such a beautiful species!

-2. Ancient Egyptian artefacts, Los Angeles to Paris
+2. Ancient Egyptian Artifacts, Los Angeles to Paris

 Incredibly fragile and sensitive to humidity, temperature, motion and impact, transporting ancient relics is anything but easy.
-To ensure secure transport, we packed more than 150 exhibition pieces in custom-built crates.
+To make sure the transport went smoothly, FedEx packed more than 150 exhibition pieces in custom-built crates.
 The painstaking process was overseen by members of the Egyptian Museum in Cairo, and the crates were fitted with special tilt-sensing recorders.